Despicable: Daycare Worker Sarah Gable Allegedly Pushes 4-Year-Old Down Stairs

 Instead, the press were referred to the daycare worker’s attorney.
 However, he couldn’t be reached after business hours, says the source.

-The Inquisitr would like to hear your thoughts regarding former daycare worker Sarah Gable’s actions.
+The Inquisitr would like to hear your thoughts regarding former daycare worker Sarah Gable’s alleged actions.
 Feel free to share them in the comments below.

 [Featured Image by Upper Darby Police Department/Official UDPD Released Footage]